robertjbowen/python-api-challenge/VacationPy/README.md

 # VacationPy:

-#This requires a complete edit
-***

-This project was to create a random list of 500+ cities from across the globe and conduct an API data call to gather current weather data for those cities.
-Then clean and analyze the weather data to generate a series of scatter plots and regression models in order to make data based observations about global weather patterns.
+This project was to import a list of 500+ cities from across the globe create a map and display their humidity levels in a heat map layer on top of the map.
+Then filter the data set to pick 10 to 15 cities with ideal weather conditions  for taking a vacation there and conducting an API data call to gather hotel data for those cities.
+The final step is to generate a marker layer to display the hotel information for the selected cities and overlay it on the same map.
+Challenges in this project involved generating and maintining API keys, conducting efficient API calls and formatting and filtering data for refined searches and clean display.

 ### Documents in this repository are: